GillesVanDeVyver/AST-based-anomaly-detection-with-GMM/README.md

 #### Finetuned AST model generation
 Instead of using the vanilla, pretrained model of AST, the model generation part trains the AST on the DCASE data.
 To do this the training procedure uses outlier detection, i.e. the model trains to classify the machine indices within each machine type available in the dataset.
+Thus, the number of output classes of the AST is changed accordingly.
-This way, the AST layers is finetuned to the dataset of the task at hand and provide more usefule embeddings.
+This way, the AST layers are finetuned to the dataset of the task at hand and provide more useful embeddings.

 ### Part 2: GMM model
 This parts defines a GMM model, fits it on the train pandas dataframes and evaluates it on the source and target test ones.